sharkmoos/proof-of-pwn/README.md

 ## Challenge Description (For players)

-If you're a bit of a satanist or well-read you may have heard of the gates, levels, rings, or spheres of hell.
-If you can't be bothered to read Dante's Inferno, [here](https://www.penguinrandomhouse.com/articles/a-visitors-guide-to-dantes-nine-circles-of-hell/) is an interesting/humorous summary.
-Essentially things start of pretty dandy, and the further you get in the more shit it gets, which is a pretty fair reflection of this challenge!
+If you're religious, or you like reading, you may have heard of the levels/ rings of hell.
+If you can't be bothered to read Dante's Inferno, here is an interesting/humorous summary.
+Essentially things in the outer rings of hell start of pretty dandy, and the further you get in the more shit it gets, which is a pretty fair reflection of this challenge!

+Download the documentation file (rings_of_pwn_doc.md) to get started, as the infrastructure may not be obvious at first.